 The wonderful thing about “the cloud” is that it allows you, with properly developed code, to be able to scale your software to heights previously unthinkable, without all of the time and expense consuming overhead of adding and configuring new systems.
 Companies like Onspring (shameless plug) and hundreds of others are able to quickly and efficiently scale their performance to meet their growing customer need and more efficiently use resources to meet those needs.

 I realize that consistency is typically also true of nearly all web-based software when it comes to usability.
-There is, however, the problem of environment.
+There is, however, the problem of the environment.
 Not everyone will install their software on the same systems and with the same configurations.
-This makes it very painful for the team developing the software, which in turn increases development, quality assurance and support costs.
+This makes it very painful for the team to develop the software, which in turn increases development, quality assurance, and support costs.
 And while these pains aren’t always entirely eliminated by simply moving the software to the cloud, they are often greatly reduced.